oxygen28/oxygen28.github.io/content/posts/kembara3108/index.md

 ![](https://i.imgur.com/Xv3Hhlt.png)

-These images does not show anything, so I tried to use [Stegoveritas](https://github.com/bannsec/stegoVeritas)to extract the *3.jpg* because it feels weird to have AI generated image to mix with the rest normal looking images.
+These images does not show anything, so I tried to use [Stegoveritas](https://github.com/bannsec/stegoVeritas) to extract the *3.jpg* because it feels weird to have AI generated image to mix with the rest normal looking images.
 Also the file size seems to be larger than the rest that might indicate something is hidden within the image itself.

 ![](https://i.imgur.com/x1j2f7E.png)